victorgarciaesgi/simple-graphql-to-typescript/docs/options/codegen-functions.md

     body
   }
 `
-// OR a simple string
+// Or a simple string

 const commentFragment = `
   id